SpardaMarco/PokerGameServer/README.md

 The most of the game logic and model is implemented in the `game` directory.

-The number of players is easily configurable by changing the value of the constant `NUM_PLAYERS` in the `game/common/PokerConstants.java` class.
+The number of players is easily configurable by changing the value of the constant `NUM_PLAYERS` in the `poker.game.common.PokerConstants.java` class.

 For easier manipulation of the game by the server, the main class `Poker` represents the current game instance state.